Bharathh-Raj/bloc_ease/README.md

 - [Example projects](#example-projects)
 - [Connect with me](#connect-with-me-bharath)

-## Problems this library addresses
+## Problems This Library Addresses
-1. Writing same type of states for every blocs / cubits (Initial, Loading, Success, Failure).
+1. Repeatedly writing the same types of states for every Bloc/Cubit (Initial, Loading, Success, Failure).
-2. Overriding == and hashcode, or using Equatable package for all states.
+2. Overriding `==` and `hashCode`, or using the Equatable package for all states.
-3. Need to handle every states in the UI even-though we just need success state.
+3. Handling every state in the UI, even when only the success state is needed.
-4. Return same widget for same kind of state across all blocs / cubits (ProgressIndicator for Loading state).
+4. Returning the same widget for the same kind of state across all Blocs/Cubits (e.g., `ProgressIndicator` for the Loading state).
-5. Need to handle buildWhen so that we don't need to handle every states.
+5. Managing `buildWhen` to avoid handling every state.
-6. Choosing bad practice of using Single-state class instead of Inheritance so that its easy for us to handle in UI.
+6. Adopting poor practices such as using a single-state class instead of inheritance.
-7. Choosing bad practice of managing multiple states together because of boilerplate.
+7. Managing multiple states together due to boilerplate code.

 We are going to solve these using
   - Generics (Inherited states)